MurongYue/MurongYue.github.io/index.md

-My research goal is to construct practical, task-oriented interactive AI systems that are both reliable and efficient.
-Currently, my focus revolves around designing efficient, robust and affordable LLM agents of tackling complex reasoning tasks or engaging in human skill training.
+My research goal is to construct reliable and efficient interactive LLM systems.
+Currently, my focus revolves around designing efficient, safe and affordable LLM agents of tackling complex reasoning tasks.
 Furthermore, I'm interested in creating a novel reasoning benchmark for Augmented Language Models (ALM).

 ## News
+- **[Jan.
+2024]** One paper is accepted by ICLR 2024.
+- **[Dec.
+2023]** One paper is accepted by ICASSP 2024.
 - **[Oct.
 2023]** Give an invited talks about the cost-efficient LLM cascade at Microsoft Semantic Machines.
 Thanks for the invitation!
 - **[Oct.
 2023]** Check out our new preprint for cost-efficient LLM cascades!
 - **[Oct.
 2023]** Our paper about an open-source platform for ALM is accepted to EMNLP 2023 demo.
 Thanks for our collaborators!